cgoliver/cgoliver.github.io/_posts/2017-09-07-comprehensive.md

 The computer science topics are mostly: dynamic programming, stochastic grammars, constraint statisfaction, statistical graphical models, and graph algorithms.

+All images and material (unless a link is included) are taken from the papers cited in the literature review.

 Disclaimer: This is not proofread so there may be some mistakes in the text.
 And towards the end of the notes I started to get tired so they get progressively less detailed so my apologies for that.
 If I have time I will go back and add or fix anything that needs it.
 Enjoy!